-Monday, March 5, “I am Hmong, so Where Am I Really From?”
+Monday, March 5 (moved to Tuesday, March 6 due to weather), “I am Hmong, so Where Am I Really From?”
 Featuring Henry Soung who is from St. Paul, Minn., and a senior majoring in communication; starting at 6 p.m.

 Monday, March 19, Grand Cayman Islands, “Cayman Style: A Taste of Paradise,” featuring April Ebanks-Agurci, a freshman majoring in elementary education would love to share a bit about retirement and tourism in the Caymans; starting at 6 p.m.